 Direct Entry for Nurses

 Do you have a Bachelor of Science in Nursing degree (BSN) and want to pursue advanced practice nursing?
 The Vanderbilt MSN program offers numerous areas of specialty.
 Most specialties can be completed in one calendar year, and many offer flexible course delivery formats so you can learn from where you live.
-You can also choose to progress seamlessly from the MSN to DNP program.
+You can also choose to progress seamlessly to the DNP program after completing the MSN degree.

-For more than ninety years, Vanderbilt University School of Nursing has been providing innovative educational opportunities for its students.
+For more than a hundred years, Vanderbilt University School of Nursing has been providing innovative educational opportunities for its students.
 The School’s proudest tradition is educating nurses who are impassioned professionals capable of meeting – and exceeding – the demands of a constantly evolving profession.

 The School, which opened in 1909, was one of five schools to receive Rockefeller funding to implement the Goldmark Report of 1923 that stressed the need for baccalaureate education.
 By 1926, the School had grown from its initiation as the Vanderbilt Hospital Training School to a School of Nursing, offering a diploma in nursing combined with studies in arts and sciences, leading to a BS degree.
 In 1933, VUSN offered the first BSN in Tennessee and became a charter member of the Association in Collegiate Schools of Nursing, which later became the National League for Nursing (NLN), under which the school is currently accredited.